 Note: Before CMMC rolls out and DFARS 252.204-7012 is updated, there doesn’t seem to be any rule against using IT consultants.
 However, in the next few months, things are expected to change.

 Because consultants are named persons, you should be able to avoid vendor risk by having consultants use your company’s information systems and processes.
-This means performing background screens, signing agreements, providing training, issuing accounts, and issuing a laptop.
+This means performing background screens, signing agreements, providing training, issuing accounts, and issuing a laptop as though they were an employee.
 By having consultants use your information system while working for you, they keep all CUI within the scope of your existing network.

 Q: Can my employees use home computers to work?